SkiFire13/master-thesis/chapters/algorithm.typ

 //   - expansion for p0 is useful if it improves play profiles
 //   - play profiles depends only on transitive successors
 //   - existing strategy cannot go out of existing graph
-//   - play profiles of existing graph don't depend on expansion
+//   - play profiles of existing graph do not depend on expansion
 //   - so play profiles of expansion can freely depend on existing graph
 //     - that is, no cycles between existing graph and expansion
 //   - two cases for how expansion ends: